huntyGwell/the-rad-journal/README.md

 ## conclusion
-I had a blast learning a lot of interestingprograming tricks and making something new. use it all you want.
+I had a blast learning a lot of interestingprograming tricks and making something new.
+Use it all you want.
 I hope you enjoy.